CSCI 5673/ECEN 5673: Distributed Systems

 • CSCI 5273 or a course in Computer Networks.

-• You are expected to attend all lectures.
+• You are expected to attend all lectures and stay up-to-date with the material posted on the class webpage.
 If you miss a lecture, you are responsible for finding out the material covered in that lecture.
-If you miss an exam, a grade of zero will be assigned, unless a valid excuse is given.
+If you miss an exam or a quiz, a grade of zero will be assigned, unless a valid excuse is given.

 • Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
 Please notify me of any anticipated conflicts due to religious obligations as early in the semester as possible so that there is adequate time to make necessary arrangements.
-See full details at http://www.colorado.edu/policies/fac_relig.html
+See the campus policy regarding religious observances for full details.

-• If you qualify for accommodations because of a disability, please submit to your professor a letter from Disability Services in a timely manner (for exam accommodations provide your letter at least one week prior to the exam) so that your needs can be addressed.
-Disability Services determines accommodations based on documented disabilities.
-Contact Disability Services at 303-492-8671 or by e-mail at firstname.lastname@example.org.
-If you have a temporary medical condition or injury, see Temporary Medical Conditions: Injuries, Surgeries, and Illnesses guidelines under Quick Links at Disability Services website and discuss your needs with your professor.
+• If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
+Disability Services determines accommodations based on documented disabilities in the academic environment.
+Information on requesting accommodations is located on the Disability Services website (www.colorado.edu/disabilityservices/students).
+Contact Disability Services at 303-492-8671 or email@example.com for further assistance.
+If you have a temporary medical condition or injury, see Temporary Medical Conditions under the Students tab on the Disability Services website and discuss your needs with your professor.

-• The University of Colorado Boulder (CU-Boulder) is committed to maintaining a positive learning, working, and living environment.
-CU-Boulder will not tolerate acts of discrimination or harassment based upon Protected Classes or related retaliation against or by any employee or student.
-For purposes of this CU-Boulder policy, "Protected Classes" refers to race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation or political philosophy.
-Individuals who believe they have been discriminated against should contact the Office of Discrimination and Harassment (ODH) at 303-492-2127 or the Office of Student Conduct (OSC) at 303-492-5550.
-Information about the ODH, the above referenced policies, and the campus resources available to assist individuals regarding discrimination or harassment can be obtained at http://hr.colorado.edu/dh/
+• The University of Colorado Boulder (CU Boulder) is committed to maintaining a positive learning, working, and living environment.
+CU Boulder will not tolerate acts of sexual misconduct, discrimination, harassment or related retaliation against or by any employee or student.
+CU’s Sexual Misconduct Policy prohibits sexual assault, sexual exploitation, sexual harassment, intimate partner abuse (dating or domestic violence), stalking or related retaliation.
+CU Boulder’s Discrimination and Harassment Policy prohibits discrimination, harassment or related retaliation based on race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation or political philosophy.
+Individuals who believe they have been subject to misconduct under either policy should contact the Office of Institutional Equity and Compliance (OIEC) at 303-492-2127.
+Information about the OIEC, the above referenced policies, and the campus resources available to assist individuals regarding sexual misconduct, discrimination, harassment or related retaliation can be found at the OIEC website.

-• All students of the University of Colorado at Boulder are responsible for knowing and adhering to the academic integrity policy of this institution.
-Violations of this policy may include: cheating, plagiarism, aid of academic dishonesty, fabrication, lying, bribery, and threatening behavior.
-All incidents of academic misconduct shall be reported to the Honor Code Council (email@example.com; 303-735-2273).
-Students who are found to be in violation of the academic integrity policy will be subject to both academic sanctions from the faculty member and non-academic sanctions (including but not limited to university probation, suspension, or expulsion).
+• All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the academic integrity policy.
+Violations of the policy may include: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, resubmission, and aiding academic dishonesty.
+All incidents of academic misconduct will be reported to the Honor Code Council (firstname.lastname@example.org; 303-735-2273).
+Students who are found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code Council as well as academic sanctions from the faculty member.
+Additional information regarding the academic integrity policy can be found at the Honor Code Office website.